RiceDope/ricepos/README.md

 ## Recent Updates
 - Added functions for stock management to FileManagement.java.
 Can update by name or ID
 - Any items that are removed the ID is tracked by sysfiles.json.
+- Got the allStock tab working
+- Got the addStock tab working
+- Got the editStock tab working
+- Got the removeStock tab working
+- FileManager should be complete for managing stock (Functions still needed for managing purchases.json and refunds.json)

 ## Known issues
 - Description needs to be added to stock.json to allow differentiation between names of similar type.
+- Input needs to be validity tested when adding stock and updating stock.
+Currently relying on user to do things correctly. *Error if inputs are text*
+- If you resize the window after execution when different scenes are loaded it will change back to the resolution specified in customisations.json

 ## Links
 These are links to sites that helped me while developing the project or software that you need to run the program.